GluuFederation/docs-ce-prod/3.1.3/source/installation-guide/docker/Technical.md

         - generate: The generate command will generate all the initial configuration files for the Gluu Server components.
 The following are required to launch:

-            - --email: The email address of the administrator usually.
+            - `--email`: The email address of the administrator usually.
 Used for certificate creation.
-            - --domain: The domain name where the Gluu Server resides.
+            - `--domain`: The domain name where the Gluu Server resides.
 Used for certificate creation.
-            - --country-code: The country where the organization is located.
+            - `--country-code`: The country where the organization is located.
 User for certificate creation.
-            - --state: The state where the organization is located.
+            - `--state`: The state where the organization is located.
 Used for certificate creation.
-            - --city: The city where the organization is located.
+            - `--city`: The city where the organization is located.
 Used for certificate creation.
-            - --org-name: The organization using the Gluu Server.
+            - `--org-name`: The organization using the Gluu Server.
 Used for certificate creation.
-            - --kv-host: The IP address or hostname of the KV store (Consul).
+            - `--kv-host`: The IP address or hostname of the KV store (Consul).
 Default is localhost.
-            - --kv-port: The port used to access consul.
+            - `--kv-port`: The port used to access consul.
 Default is 8500.
-            - --admin-pw: The administrator password for oxTrust and LDAP
+            - `--admin-pw`: The administrator password for oxTrust and LDAP
-            - --ldap-type: Either OpenDJ or OpenLDAP.
+            - `--ldap-type`: Either OpenDJ or OpenLDAP.
 If you're looking to use LDAP replication, we recommend OpenDJ.

         - dump: The dump command will dump all the configuration from inside Consul's KV store into stdout as well as `/opt/config-init/db/config.json` inside the container.
 The following is required to launch:

-            - --kv-host: The IP address or hostname of the KV store (Consul).
+            - `--kv-host`: The IP address or hostname of the KV store (Consul).
 Default is localhost.
-            - --kv-port: The port used to access Consul.
+            - `--kv-port`: The port used to access Consul.
 Default is 8500.

             Optional:

-            - --path: Absolute path to JSON file inside the container.
+            - `--path`: Absolute path to JSON file inside the container.
 Default is `/opt/config-init/db/config.json`.

                 - Please note that to access this file from the host, you'll either need to map a mounted volume to the `--path` directory or pipe the stdout to a file.
 For example: